Luv Is Rage 2: Release and promotion

+Lil Uzi Vert began teasing Luv Is Rage 2 in late 2016, following the success of their 2016 mixtapes Lil Uzi Vert vs. the World and The Perfect LUV Tape.
+On December 13, 2016, Uzi announced the album via Twitter, though no release date was specified.
+In February 2017, Uzi released the precursor extended play Luv Is Rage 1.5 on SoundCloud, featuring four tracks, including "XO Tour Llif3", which generated significant online buzz.
+In July 2017, DJ Drama and Don Cannon premiered five unreleased tracks on their Gangsta Grillz show on Sirius XM.
+On August 24, 2017, Uzi unexpectedly announced the album's release via social media, sharing the cover art and tracklist, and dropped Luv Is Rage 2 the next day, August 25, 2017, for streaming and digital download through Generation Now and Atlantic Records.

-Luv Is Rage 2 was released on August 25, 2017, for streaming and digital download.
-The deluxe edition of the album was released on November 17, 2017, and included four bonus tracks: "Skir Skirr", "Loaded", "Diamonds All on My Wrist" and "20 Min".
+On November 17, 2017, a deluxe edition was released, adding four bonus tracks: "Skir Skirr", "Loaded", "Diamonds All on My Wrist", and "20 Min", with Urban Outfitters offering an exclusive cassette version.
 The album was released a few days later in Japan, with two additional tracks: "Money Longer" and "Do What I Want", both originally featured on Lil Uzi Vert vs. the World and The Perfect LUV Tape, respectively.
+The album's promotion leaned heavily on Uzi's social media engagement and live performances, with producer Maaly Raw describing in an XXL interview that the album was "about 90% finished" by early 2017, with extra tracks recorded to perfect the final product.

 Singles

-"XO Tour Llif3" was released for free streaming as the album's lead single on March 24, 2017.
-The song was originally included on Lil Uzi's prequel extended play (EP), Luv Is Rage 1.5 (2017).
-The song was produced by TM88 and JW Lucas.
-The song peaked at number seven on the US Billboard Hot 100.

-"The Way Life Goes" was released as the album's second single to urban contemporary radio on October 3, 2017.
-The remix to the single was released on November 3, 2017, with a guest appearance from Trinidadian-American rapper Nicki Minaj.

-"Sauce It Up" was released as the album's third single to urban contemporary radio on February 27, 2018.
+The lead single, "XO Tour Llif3", was released for free streaming on March 24, 2017, initially as part of Luv Is Rage 1.5.
+Produced by TM88 and JW Lucas, its emo-rap style and introspective lyrics about heartbreak and mental health resonated widely, peaking at number seven on the US Billboard Hot 100.
+A music video, directed by Virgil Abloh and released on September 4, 2017, featured dark, surreal visuals that amplified the song's emotional weight.
+"The Way Life Goes" was released as the second single to urban contemporary radio on October 3, 2017, with a remix featuring Trinidadian-American rapper Nicki Minaj dropping on November 3, 2017.
+"Sauce It Up" followed as the third single, sent to urban contemporary radio on February 27, 2018.